DoTinkerDo/dowhop-lifecycle/contributing.md

 General stylings regarding best code practices **coming soon**.
 For now:

 * Use DRY code (i.e., "Do Not Repeat Yourself")
-* Commit often and clearly (e.g., "Add X to Y so that Z")
+* Commit often and early
+* Write clear commit messages (e.g., "Add X to Y so that Z")
+* Name branches starting with your own name
+* Push up branches at the end of the day
 * Embrace Agile development

 ## Questions?